mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public virtual void HorizontalWingSpeeds(Item item, ref float speed, ref float acceleration)

 Allows you to modify the horizontal flight speed and acceleration of wings.

+### public virtual void WingUpdate(int wings, Player player, bool inUse)

+Allows for Wings to do various things while in use. "inUse" is whether or not the jump button is currently pressed.
+Called when wings visually appear on the player.
+Use to animate wings, create dusts, invoke sounds, and create lights.

 ### public virtual void Update(Item item, ref float gravity, ref float maxFallSpeed)